 Have you been feelin’ a little down recently?
 Super lethargic or unmotivated?
 Are you having difficulty focusing or concentrating at work (more than just your usual Monday morning #stillasleep vibes), sleeping badly or, getting snappy at your co-workers/lover/cat/nightly cable news?

 Well, it might be more than just the winter blues that are getting you down.
-You may have Seasonal Affective Disorder (SAD), which is actually not just a thing that Donald Trump keeps shouting out in his tweets (oy).
+You may have Seasonal Affective Disorder (SAD), which is actually not just a thing that Donald Drumpf keeps shouting out in his tweets (oy).

 SAD is thought to be a type of depression that changes with the seasons, particularly, the change from “oh, I think a light sweater should be fine” to “I think if I go outside to get a coffee I might actually freeze to death”.